rogeralsing/DistributedDesignPatterns/ConsistentHashing.md

 The two approaches can be combined in order to scale both up and out.

-It is fairly easy to implement this manually, but if possible, use a library or framework or product that does this for you.
+It is fairly easy to implement this manually, but if possible, use a library, framework or product that does this for you.

 Relevant reading: